vaibzio/Pilgram-filters/README.md

 Use Jupyter Notebook if you want to preview your progress and changes.

 Files:
-Editing pilgram.ipynb = Jupyter Notebook for typing the python code\n Hills.jpg = Original photo\n
+Editing pilgram.ipynb = Jupyter Notebook for typing the python code, Hills.jpg = Original photo,
 Hills_pilgram_flters.jpg = Photo after editing with pilgram